6 Best Accessible Places Near Hyde Park

 Knightsbridge – 0.4 mi from Hyde Park (south side)

-Head to Paxtons Head for a pint before the festival kicks off or wind down with pub food afterwards.
-This buzzing traditional London pub is just minutes from Hyde Park.
-With step-free access via an alternative entrance and a wheelchair accessible bathroom and baby change facilities, it’s the perfect place to soak up the summer social atmosphere with a refreshing drink in hand.
+Head to Paxtons Head for a pint before the festival kicks off or wind down with traditional pub food afterwards.
+This buzzing London pub is just minutes from the park gates.
+It offers a classic atmosphere that is perfect for soaking up the summer social scene.

 Hagen Espresso Bar